shaheed0123/Batch_processing_task_one/README.md

 The dataset contains approximately 12.7 million records.

-The ingestion script expects the project folder to be located in the user's home directory with the folder name:
+The ingestion script expects the project folder to be located in the user's home directory with the folder name.

-data-engineering-task1

-For example:

-Windows:

-C:\Users\YourName\data-engineering-task1

-Linux/macOS:

-/home/YourName/data-engineering-task1

 This is because the ingestion script uses the user's home directory to locate the project.